meena-rathi/expensestracker/README.md

    - These steps ensure that your React app can interact properly with the Django TaskFlow API.

-## Forking the Taskmaster_react Repository
+## Forking the Expenses Repository

 1. Log in (or create an account) on GitHub.
-2. Visit the repository for the project at Neillcllghn/taskmaster_react.
+2. Visit the repository for the project at (https://github.com/meena-rathi/expensestracker).
 3. Click the Fork button in the upper right corner of the page.
 ________________________________________

 ## Cloning the Repository

 1. Log in (or create an account) on GitHub.
-2. Navigate to the repository for this project at Neillcllghn/taskmaster_react.
+2. Navigate to the repository for this project at (https://github.com/meena-rathi/expensestracker).
 3. Click the Code button, choose whether to clone using HTTPS, SSH, or GitHub CLI, and copy the provided link.
 4. Open your terminal and change the current working directory to where you want the cloned repository to be saved.
 5. In the terminal, type git clone, paste the link from step 3, and hit enter.